sap-tutorials/sap-build-process-automation/tutorials/spa-subscribe-booster/spa-subscribe-booster.md

     <!-- border -->![4.PNG](4.png)

-5. System shows you all generated IDs which can be changed or accepted in the next page.
-The most important point here is that you can see the correct service and plan in the green box then choose **Next**.
+5. System shows you all generated IDs which can be changed or accepted.
+The most important point here is that you can see the correct service and plan in the box then choose **Next**.

     <!-- border -->![5.PNG](5.png)

 6. Maintain users that would be added to the SAP Build Process Automation service.
 The users can be added later too.
+Choose **Next**.

     <!-- border -->![6.PNG](6.png)